 The Microbiome and Preterm Birth.
 Our overall goal is to characterize microorganisms in the body, their genetic components, and their reactions during pregnancy, and examine whether they are in any way associated with preterm birth.
 Download PDF

 Transcriptome and Preterm Birth.
 Our goal is to develop a diagnostic tool that — through a blood test — will enable clinicians to detect distress signals from a mother or baby before any clinical symptoms of preterm birth are apparent.
 Download PDF

-The Immunone and Preterm Birth.
+The Immunome and Preterm Birth.
 The goal of Theme 3 is to understand how the maternal immune systems adapts to a normal pregnancy and to identify immunological anomalies associated with preterm birth.
 Download PDF

 The Prematurity Research Centers Data Repository.
 The goal of Theme 4 is to develop a powerful tool to enable new scientific discoveries from the rich molecular resources that have been funded by March of Dimes, and others, to advance the research of preterm birth.
 Download PDF